Web Key IT’s 16 Steps

 What is it?

-For online forms to be accessible, they must be coded with best practice in minds.
-This means ensure form fields have descriptive labels both visually and programmatically, ensuring there is keyboard access to all elements, and any error messages are accessible.
-For an error message to be accessible it must not rely on colour along, such as an input fields border turning read and the error information must be available to assistive technology, such as a screen reader.
+For online forms to be accessible, they must be coded with best practices in mind.
+This means ensuring form fields have descriptive labels both visually and programmatically, ensuring there is keyboard access to all elements, and any error messages are accessible.
+For an error message to be accessible it must not rely on color alone, such as an input fields border turning read and the error information must be available to assistive technology, such as a screen reader.

 Who does it effect?

-Users who are affected have limited mobility, colour blindness and those who rely on assistive technology.
+Users who are affected have limited mobility, color blindness, and those who rely on assistive technology.

 Testing